 Relieving factors – does anything appear to improve the symptoms

-Previous episodes – has the patient experienced this symptoms previously?
+Previous episodes – has the patient experienced this symptom previously?

 Key symptoms to ask about in a pregnant patient

 - Nausea/vomiting – if severe may suggest hyperemesis gravidarum